 - Help people live in the “here and now”

-There are several ways to benefit from the positive effects of music, with the simplest being to listen to music you enjoy.
+One of the simplest ways to experience the positive effects of music is to listen to music you enjoy.
 Other ways to incorporate music into everyday life include: